aanzo98/CIS-7-Fall-2018/Assignment 5.md

 2k^2 + 3k + 1 = 2k^2 + 3k + 1
 Proven for n and (n + 1)

-- Prove that for any positive integer number n, n^3 + 2n is divisible by 3
-Assuming n > 0
+-Prove that for any positive integer number n, n^3 + 2n is divisible by 3 Assuming n > 0
 Base Case: Assume n = 1
 1^3 + 2(1)